 3) Placing a 300 x 250 ad on the first view screen of a smartphone

 Policy: Publishers should avoid implementations in which the ads push content below the fold.
 These layouts make it hard for users to distinguish between content and ads.

 Google says: Placing a 300×250 ad on the first part of the mobile page would be considered a policy violation.
 This placement allows the site content to be pushed below the fold as it takes too much space on a mobile view, thus provides a poor user experience.
 We aim that users will always go back to your site and continue to visit.
 You may want to consider implementing a 320×100 instead to keep the main content of your site above the fold.

 Monetizing your mobile site?
-Find out how you can earn more from your mobile ads without violating Adsense Policy by booking a free consultation with MonetizeMore today!
+Find out how you can earn more from your mobile ads without violating Adsense Policy by signing up for a Starter account at MonetizeMore today!